cnlohr/rawdrawandroid/README.md

 Ever wanted to write C code and run it on Android?
 Sick of multi-megabyte packages just to do the most basic of things.
-Well, this is a demo of how to make your own APKs and build, install and automatically run them in about 2 seconds, and with an apk size of about 25kB.
+Well, this is a demo of how to make your own APKs and build, install and automatically run them in about 2 seconds, and with an apk size of about 25kB (with API 26).
+API 30 (Android R+) is unfortunately at 45kB to support ARM64 + ARM32.

 With this framework you get a demo which has:
  * To make a window with OpenGL ES support